eko/monday/README.md

 | MONDAY_EDITOR_ARGS           | Specify the editor arguments you want to pass (separated by coma), example: -t,--wite     |
 | MONDAY_ENABLE_UI             | Specify that you want to use the terminal UI instead of simply logging to stdout          |
 | MONDAY_KUBE_CONFIG           | Specify the location of your Kubernetes config file  (if not in your home directory)      |

-## Configuration

-Configuration of Monday lives in one or multiple YAML files, depending on how you want to organize your files.

-By default, `monday init` will initiates a `~/monday.yaml` file.
-You can customize the configuration directory by setting the `MONDAY_CONFIG_PATH` environment variable.

-Please note that you can also split this configuration in multiple files by respecting the following pattern: `~/monday.<something>.yaml`, for instance:
-* `~/monday.localapps.yaml`
-* `~/monday.forwards.yaml`
-* `~/monday.projects.yaml`

-This will help you in having smaller and more readable configuration files.

-To learn more about the configuration, please take a look at the [Configuration Wiki page](https://github.com/eko/monday/wiki/Configuration).

-For an overview of what's possible with configuration file, please look at the [configuration example file here](https://raw.githubusercontent.com/eko/monday/master/example.yaml).

 ## Community